AstroChoco/davidkarlsson.tech/content/posts/better-reviews-with-ci-cd.md

 description: >
     Post discussing how to create a better review experience with git, with automated review builds for pull requests.
 summary: >
     Great documentation has been carefully scrutinized in technical content and language reviews.
-Code review tools provide a nice framework for reviewing documentation, but out of the box, they only you changes in the raw source files.
+Code review tools provide a nice framework for reviewing documentation, but out of the box, they only let you change in the raw source files.
 By setting up a CI/CD pipeline, reviewers can also get to preview the final output.
 Here's how you can do it!
 ---

 ## Introduction